zaiisao/Documentation/en/Audio Broadcast/channel_encryption_web.md

 title: Channel Encryption
 description:
 platform: Web
-updatedAt: Tue May 26 2020 02:41:11 GMT+0800 (CST)
+updatedAt: Tue May 26 2020 02:51:59 GMT+0800 (CST)
 ---
 # Channel Encryption
 ## Introduction
 The Agora SDK provides methods for you to implement built-in encryption and set encryption password.

 <div class="alert note"><li>Both Communication and Live Broadcast support channel encryption.
-For live broadcasts, if you need to push streams to the CDN, do not use channel encryption.<br><li>Ensure that both receivers and senders use the same encryption scheme, otherwise, you may meet undefined behaviors such as no voice and black screen.</br></div>
+For live broadcasts, if you need to push streams to the CDN, do not use channel encryption.<br><li>Ensure that all receivers and senders use the same encryption scheme.
+Otherwise, you may meet undefined behaviors such as no voice and black screen.</br></div>

 ## Implementation